sosamr/challenge/README.md

 ting
 pur-
 pos-
 es.

-Trying: 'This is extremely simple          text for automatically testing purposes.   ' [8] 12345678
+Trying: 'This is extremely simple          text.
+Just for automatically testing purposes.   ' [8] 12345678
 This is
 extreme-
 ly
 simple
-text
+text.
-for aut-
+Just for
-omatica-
-lly
+automat-
+ically
 testing
 purpose-
 s.

-Trying: 'This is extremely simple          text for automatically testing purposes.   ' [12] 123456789012
+Trying: 'This is extremely simple          text.
+Just for automatically testing purposes.   ' [12] 123456789012
 This is
 extremely
 simple
+text.
-text for au-
+Just for au-
 tomatically
 testing
 purposes.

-Trying: 'This is extremely simple          text for automatically testing purposes.   ' [16] 1234567890123456
+Trying: 'This is extremely simple          text.
+Just for automatically testing purposes.   ' [16] 1234567890123456
 This is
-extremely
-simple
+extremely simple
+text.
-text for
+Just for
 automatically
 testing
 purposes.

-Trying: 'This is extremely simple          text for automatically testing purposes.   ' [24] 123456789012345678901234
+Trying: 'This is extremely simple          text.
+Just for automatically testing purposes.   ' [24] 123456789012345678901234
-This is extremely
+This is extremely simple
-simple          text
+text.
-for automatically
+Just for automatically
 testing purposes.

-Trying: 'This is extremely simple          text for automatically testing purposes.   ' [32] 12345678901234567890123456789012
+Trying: 'This is extremely simple          text.
+Just for automatically testing purposes.   ' [32] 12345678901234567890123456789012
 This is extremely simple
+text.
-text for automatically testing purposes.
+Just for automatically testing purposes.

-Trying: 'This is extremely simple          text for automatically testing purposes.   ' [40] 1234567890123456789012345678901234567890
+Trying: 'This is extremely simple          text.
+Just for automatically testing purposes.   ' [40] 1234567890123456789012345678901234567890
-This is extremely simple          text for automatically testing purposes.
+This is extremely simple          text.
+Just for automatically testing purposes.

-Trying: 'This is extremely simple          text for automatically testing purposes.   ' [100] 1234567890123456789012345678901234567890123456789012345678901234567890123456789012345678901234567890 This is extremely simple          text for automatically testing purposes.
+Trying: 'This is extremely simple          text.
+Just for automatically testing purposes.   ' [100] 1234567890123456789012345678901234567890123456789012345678901234567890123456789012345678901234567890
+This is extremely simple          text.
+Just for automatically testing purposes.
+Trying: 'test
+Testing' [4]
+1234
+test
+Tes-
+ting
+Trying: 'test
+Testing' [5]
+12345
+test
+Test-
+ing
+Trying: 'test
+Testing' [50]
+12345678901234567890123456789012345678901234567890
+test
+Testing

 ```